Hawkar-usls/Cardputer-Game-Station-Emulators/README.md

 ## D-Pad 3D Model

 [Cardputer-Accessories repo](https://github.com/AndreiVladescu/Cardputer-Accessories) to get the 3D model for D-Pad that you can put on the Cardputer's keys.
+(Thanks to @AndreiVladescu)

 [![A render of the 3D DPAD model](images/cardputer_gamepad_render.jpg)](https://github.com/AndreiVladescu/Cardputer-Accessories)